 Person-centered care is care that revolves around the client's experiences and the client's perceptions.
-In person centered care a client defines how they are cared for based on the idea that they are given most:
+In person-centered care a client defines how they have cared for based on the idea that they are given most:

 about their plan of care, about their options, about their routines?